-Superbly located for touring all of Cornwall, this delightful, semi-detached farm cottage near the hamlet of Bolventor is surrounded by far-reaching moorland and countryside.
+Superbly located for touring all of Cornwall, this delightful, semi-detached country side farm cottage near the hamlet of Bolventor is surrounded by far-reaching moorland and countryside.

 Approached along a private lane just off the A30, as you drive towards the cottage leaving the main road behind you, all you will see for miles are the surrounding fields and moors, rolling off towards the horizon.